plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 qi.upgrade_product(product_id)
 ```

-### isDevelopmentMode
+### `isDevelopmentMode`

-This was a helper method that had got nothing to with the quick installer.
+This was a helper method that had nothing to do with the quick installer.

 Old code: